-Because there is no resistance in doing the form, the breathing is coordinated with the asleep and awake parts of each movement.
-However, when you wish to push, pull, lift, or put down a heavy object or open a heavy door, you need to form a compression of the air and the muscles.
+When you wish to push, pull, lift, or put down a heavy object or open a heavy door, you need to form a compression of the air and the muscles.
 A grunt is an easy and possibly most effective way to create the compression or energy, but even a grunt is not enough for maximum transfer of energy from the foot to the hand.
 It is also important to use the concept of awake at those times, which is actually a sudden transfer of energy with coordinated combination of several components—mindful relaxation, breathing, intention, and compression.

 Well-controlled studies in the last ten years have consistently found tai chi to qualify as moderate exercise.
 The beauty of tai chi as a form of exercise is the way it trains the mind even more than it trains the body.
 Because of the deep level of physical and emotional relaxation, health and wellbeing improve.
 Tai chi is not a cure for disease, but it contributes to homeostasis and resilience.
 This then improves circulation, respiration, and generally reduces physiological stress.
 Emotional distress contributes to physiological stress, which contributes to health problems and a diminution of wellbeing.
 The practice of tai chi reduces emotional distress and physiological stress, thereby optimizing homeostasis, health and wellbeing.